berkantkoroglu/person-management-docker/README.md

 # Person Management System

-This project is a full-stack web application built with React, Express.js, PostgreSQL, Docker, and Docker Compose.
+This project is a full-stack web application built with **React, Express.js, PostgreSQL, Docker, and Docker Compose**.

+---

 ## Features